YunoHost-Apps/borg_ynh/README.md

 If your backup server is full, the app will fail and will **not** add new backup while deleting the old ones.

 ## Check regularly your backup
 If you want to be sure that you can restore your server, you should try to restore archives regularly.
-But this process takes a long time
+But this process takes a long time.

 You should at least:
  * Keep your apps up to date (if the apps are too old, they might be difficult to restore to a newer version on YunoHost)